 LSRI current welcomes applications to our two MAs degrees on Digital Teaching and Learning.
 They share an identical curriculum:

-- how do social and cultual factors influence digital learning
+- how do social and cultural factors influence digital learning

-- how should you evidence claims about digital teaching and learning?
+- how should you evidence claims about digital teaching and learning and how to apply both quantitative and qualitative methods?

-- what is the future going to look like?
+- what is the future going to look like as we learn with AI, games, augmented reality, robots etc?

-These are followed by an dissertation on a topic of your choice which puts into practice this theories and methods you have learnt.
+These are followed by a dissertation on a topic of your choice which puts into practice the theories and methods you have learnt.

-They differ in only in that one is taught face to face on campus using a “flipped” model of seminars, videos and interactive activities whereas the other one is solely online and so replaces face to face seminar with a wide variety of technology mediated activities.
-Both courses put into practice our commitment to be at the forefront of advances in learning theory and digtial technologies.
+They differ in only in that one is taught face to face on campus using a “flipped” model of seminars, videos and interactive activities whereas the other one is solely online and so replaces face to face seminar with a wide variety of technology-mediated activities.
+Both courses put into practice our commitment to being at the forefront of advances in learning theory and digital technologies.

 Follow the links to find out how to apply to the University of Nottingham to study either the online course or the face to face one.
 Pryce Davis (Pryce.Davis @ nottingham.ac.uk and Freydis Vogel (Freydis.Vogel @ nottingham.ac.uk) are the course leaders of these degrees and welcome informal inquiries.